IBM/kar/docs/KAR.md

 the KAR sidecar.
 This sidecar runs in parallel with each application component (in the same pod when deploying on Kubernetes).
-It offers REST APIs that permit one component to invoke another (Remote Procedure Call), to produce or consume events, or to persist state.
+It offers REST APIs that permit one component to invoke another (Remote Procedure Call), to produce or consume events, and to persist state.

 While the sidecar REST API may be used directly, KAR provides language-specific SDKs that offer more idiomatic APIs and facilitate the implementation of actors.